julian-frech/CodeExampleFB/README.md

 # Design and Features

 The Options pattern in [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-3.1) enables usage of strongly typed access to settings.
-Depdening on the scenario applied the configuration is isolated into separate classes.
+Depending on the case, the configuration is isolated into accessible separate classes.
 This leads to conformity with the [Interface Segregation Principle](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/architectural-principles#encapsulation):
 1. Decouple not needed modules (unnecessary dependencies)
      1. No need to recompile if i.e. launchsettings change.